“CONNECTED” Brings Together Youth-Serving Communities Nationwide

 - Whatcom Family & Community Network – Bellingham, Wash.

 “One in five teens and young adults lives with a mental health condition.
-We need to understand the signs of distress, engage youth in treatment and share best practices among practitioners,” said Linda Rosenberg, president and CEO of the National Council for Behavioral Health.
+We need to understand the signs of distress, engage youth in treatment and share best practices among practitioners,” said Linda Rosenberg, president and CEO of the National Council for Mental Wellbeing.
 “CONNECTED will offer support for young people experiencing mental health challenges while empowering them to engage in their communities.”

 CONNECTED will address issues of growing concern, including access to quality mental health care and engaging culturally diverse, rural, LGBTQ+ and other underserved youth populations.
 Over the next 24 months the organizations will work to identify new community approaches for these young people.
 Recognizing that approaches are most effective when developed and implemented at the community level with involvement from those they intend to serve, CONNECTED will engage 20 youth influencers who, under the guidance of coaches and experts, will work to increase engagement and sustain services for young people in their communities.